awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 This topic explains how to use [AWS Identity and Access Management \(IAM\)](https://aws.amazon.com/iam/) to enable multiple users within a single AWS account to use AWS Cloud9\.
 To set up to use AWS Cloud9 for any other usage pattern, see [Setting up AWS Cloud9](setting-up.md) for the correct instructions\.

 These instructions assume that you have \(or will have\) administrative access to a single AWS account\.
-For more information, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) and [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information, see [The AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) and [Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 If you already have an AWS account but you do not have administrative access to it, see your AWS account administrator\.

 **Note**
 You can use [AWS Single Sign\-On \(SSO\)](https://aws.amazon.com/single-sign-on/) instead of IAM to enable multiple users within a single AWS account to use AWS Cloud9\.
-In this usage pattern, the single AWS account serves as the master account for an organization in AWS Organizations, and that organization has no member accounts\.
+In this usage pattern, the single AWS account serves as the management account for an organization in AWS Organizations, and that organization has no member accounts\.
 To use AWS SSO, skip this topic and follow the instructions in [Enterprise Setup](setup-enterprise.md) instead\.
 For related information, see the following resources:
- [What Is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide* \(AWS SSO requires the use of AWS Organizations\)
+ [What is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide* \(AWS SSO requires the use of AWS Organizations\)
- [What Is AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS Single Sign\-On User Guide*
+ [What is AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS Single Sign\-On User Guide*
 The 4\-minute video [AWS Knowledge Center Videos: How do I get started with AWS Organizations](https://www.youtube.com/watch?v=mScBPL8VV48) on the YouTube website
-The 7\-minute video [Manage User Access to Multiple AWS Accounts Using AWS Single Sign\-on](https://www.youtube.com/watch?v=bXrsUEI1V38) on the YouTube website
+The 7\-minute video [Manage user access to multiple AWS accounts using AWS Single Sign\-on](https://www.youtube.com/watch?v=bXrsUEI1V38) on the YouTube website
-The 9\-minute video [How to Setup AWS Single Sign On for Your On\-Premise Active Directory Users](https://www.youtube.com/watch?v=nuPjljOVZmU) on the YouTube website
+The 9\-minute video [How to set up AWS Single Sign On for your on\-premise Active Directory users](https://www.youtube.com/watch?v=nuPjljOVZmU) on the YouTube website

 To enable multiple users in a single AWS account to start using AWS Cloud9, start with one of the following steps, depending on which AWS resources you already have\.